casenblurg/NCPA_Rovers_ROS2/README.md

 **LT2-3**

 This rover's onboard computer is an [Up Sqaured Pro](https://up-board.org/up-squared-pro/) running **Ubuntu 20.04.1 LTS  (Focal Fossa)**.
 This specific version was retained to preserve compatibility with existing software developed by a collaborating colleagues.
 Upgrading the OS could risk introducing dependency conflicts or breaking functionality.
-If you are looking to upgrade the OS, it is recommended to either consult **Nhat Van/Noah Knutson**, or booting from an external had drive/ make a copy of the current OS.
+If you are looking to upgrade the OS, it is recommended to either consult **Nhat Van/Noah Knutson**, or boot from an external hard drive/make a copy of the current OS.

+The onboard computer communicates through usb which will be explained in further detail in the